hackenbruder/govdata-ios/README.en.md

 ## Documentation

-Documentation SDK objects is in progress.
+Documenting SDK objects is in progress.
 Please explore available objects and their methods in [Tests](Tests/?ts=2).

 ## License